Juanperias/rasem/Readme.md

 rasem is a **cross compiler** that allows you to make your operating system using assembler and rust, the **bootloader** and other parts can be made in assembler and the kernel can be made in rust.

+## Docs

+In the new version of rasem V2, you have a cli that improves the development experience.

 ### Creating a project

 to create a project you run